Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 As the term ends, here are a few things to do before you relax and celebrate your course success!
 This guide highlights steps to share grades with both your students and the registrar, and helps you prepare for the next time you teach the course.

-University Deadlines to Consider
+University deadlines to consider

 Check the PSU Academic Calendar for these specific dates: